tringi/adaptive-rounding/README.md

 Rounds `value` to suggested precision and returns new number.

-**Note:** By nature of floating points, new imprecisions can be introducted.
+**Note:** By nature of floating-point numbers, new imprecisions can be introducted.

     template <std::size_t precision = 4>
     double around (double value,